Binary Interaction Dominates Mass Ejection in Classical Novae: Introduction and the physics of classical nova outbursts

 where the total mass, $M_{\rm total}$, is the sum of the underlying core mass, $M_{\rm core}$, and the outbursting envelope mass, $M_{\rm env}$.
-The factor of $f \sim4$ approximately accounts for the extent of the burning region being smaller than the region encompassing the bulk of the internal energy in the convective zone.
+The factor of $f \sim4$ is estimated from simulations described later in this paper and approximately accounts for the extent of the burning region being smaller than the region encompassing the bulk of the internal energy in the convective zone.
 The subscript ``base'' refers to quantities evaluated at the base of the envelope, the specific heat at constant pressure, $c_P$, is assumed to be the ideal gas value, $5 k / 2 \mu m_p$ (as roughly appropriate at the onset of convection), and the energy generation rate, $\epsilon$, is evaluated in the cold CNO limit, where the $^{14}$N$+p$ reaction is the rate-limiting step \citep{lemu06}.
 The fiducial values of the hydrogen mass fraction, $X$, and the CNO mass fraction, $Z_{\rm CNO}$, are representative of a C/O-enriched envelope, as commonly observed in nova ejecta \citep{gehr98}.

 The heating convective zone grows outwards in mass (and perhaps inwards as well if convective dredge-up and overshooting are efficient).
 As the outer edge of the convective zone nears the photosphere, radiation is able to diffuse out of the star, the photospheric luminosity increases dramatically, and the WD climbs back up the WD cooling sequence with a roughly constant radius.
-Figure \ref{fig:lvsteff} shows the evolution in the Hertzsprung-Russell diagram of a $1.2 \msol$ WD with a $10^{-5} \msol$ envelope that is enriched with 10\% $^{12}$C and 10\% $^{16}$O by mass (see Sections \ref{sec:desc} and \ref{sec:results} for simulation details).
+Figure \ref{fig:lvsteff} shows the evolution in the Hertzsprung-Russell diagram of a model of a $1.2 \msol$ WD with a $10^{-5} \msol$ outbursting envelope that is enriched with 10\% $^{12}$C and 10\% $^{16}$O by mass (see Sections \ref{sec:desc} and \ref{sec:results} for simulation details).
 This initial phase of rising luminosity between point A, where the photospheric luminosity is $1 \, L_\odot$, and point B, the time of maximum effective temperature, $T_{\rm eff}$, happens very rapidly for this case, with the luminosity increasing by four orders of magnitude in just one hour.

 This brightening continues until the radiative luminosity nears the Eddington limit,